emsig/emg3d/docs/manual/usage.rst

 The command-line interface is a terminal utility for the high-level (Simulation) usage of emg3d.
-The model and the survey have to be provided as files (HDF5, npz, or json), various settings can be defined in the config file, and the output will be written to the output file.
+The model and the survey have to be provided as files (HDF5, npz, or json), various settings can be defined in the config file, and the output will be written to the output file (see also :ref:`io-persistence`).

 *Note:* In addition to ``emg3d`` this requires the soft dependency ``xarray`` (``tqdm`` and ``discretize`` are recommended), and ``h5py`` if the provided files are in the HDF5 format.

+.. _time-level-usage:

 Time-domain modelling
 ~~~~~~~~~~~~~~~~~~~~~